magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41236-unable-to-create-new-or-edit-existing-scheduled-staging-update.md

 <ins>Expected results</ins>:

 * There is no error in step 4.
 The admin is able to update the scheduled update without any error as the schedule is not yet active.
-* The admin user should be able to delete the previous update and create a new one.
+* The admin user is able to delete the previous update and create a new one.

 <ins>Actual results</ins>: